Lost Minds Festival 2026 (Newcastle Exhibition Park) – dance festival guide hero image

 Getting there (and getting back)

-- Option 3 (group-safe): set a meeting point away from the gates (a clear landmark), then move together towards town.
+• Option C (group-proof): pick a meet-up point away from the gates, regroup, then move together towards town.

 By train